svper-get-real/svper-token/README.md

 # SVPToken : Svper ERC20 token

-Svper will initially issue 20 million SVP tokens.
+Svper will initially issue 1 billion SVP tokens.

-75% SVP tokens will be allocated to the token sale purchasers, 15% to the foundation, 5% to the founder and 5% to bounty programs. (check finishMinting function)
+40% SVP tokens will be allocated to the token sale purchasers, 45% to the foundation, 10% to the team and 5% to bounty programs. (check finishMinting function)

 The final amount will depend on the bonuses that would be applied to the token sale.